Blueberry Protein Muffins – the Perfect Protein Muffin Recipe!

 - Bake the muffins for 28-30 minutes at 350 degrees.
 Muffins will be golden brown.
 Remove from oven and let cool for 10 minutes.
 Transfer muffins to a cooling rack to cool completely.
 Enjoy right away or wrap in plastic wrap and freeze to enjoy later.

-Choose a protein powder that you prefer and what best fits your dietary needs.
-On average 1 scoop is equal to 26 grams.
+Choose a protein powder that best fits your dietary needs.
+Look for minimal ingredients and low to no refined sugar.